tiepdotme/blog-2/_posts/2020-06-21-advanced-promises-chaining-error-handling.markdown

     })
 ```

 I have made the `setTimeout` time an argument as well.
-With each name I am passing the time.
-"Lauren" has the least time of 3 seconds (3000 ms) so she would always win the race and the console outputs her name.
+With each name, I am passing the time.
+"Lauren" has the least time of 3 seconds (3000 ms) so she would always win the race, and the console outputs her name.